15931/ST446/Week10/class/DistributedTensorFlow.md

 train_tensorflow_taxi_20200327_015155  CANCELLED  2020-03-27T02:03:51
 ```

-Delete all compute engines that have been created in the process!
+10. Delete all compute engines that have been created in the process!
+Also, delete any bucket you have created.

-Lastly, we delete the bucket.